This post contains affiliate links.

 Fritz Almonds

 Fritz almonds are grown in California, particularly in the San Joaquin Valley region.
-These almonds are medium-sized with a classic oval shape, but a semi-hard texture.
+Fritz almonds were introduced in 1969 by Burchell Nursery, but we believe they were actually a natural cross between Mission and Drake almonds, vs an almond developed by human intervention.
+This is fairly common in nature as many fruits and vegetables are hybrids developed by nature.
+They are medium-sized with a classic oval shape but a semi-hard texture.
 They have a sweet, nutty flavor.

 Green Almonds